elastic/rally/README.rst

 Before we can run our first benchmark, we have to configure Rally.
 Just invoke ``esrally configure`` and Rally will automatically detect that its configuration file is missing and prompt you for some values and write them to `~/.rally/rally.ini`.
 After you've configured Rally, it will exit.

-For more information see :doc:`configuration help page </configuration>`.
+For more information see the `configuration help page <http://esrally.readthedocs.io/en/latest/configuration.html>`_.

 Running the first benchmark
 ---------------------------